reuters-graphics/bluprint/README.md

 ### Conditioning actions on prompt values

-All actions can be conditioned on the answer to a previous prompt by adding a `condition` key to the action object:
+All actions can be conditionally run based on the answer to a previous prompt by adding a `condition` key to the action object:

 ```json
 [